mike-hart/python-storable/README.rst

 This is a Python module that is be able to read Perl storable files.
 Storable is a nice and efficient binary format for Perl that is very popular.
 A lot of other serialization/deserialization modules exist that are even more or less
-standardized: JSON, XML, CSV,.. etc. Storable is more or less Perl specific.
+standardized: JSON, XML, CSV, etc. Storable is more or less Perl specific.

 To ease integration between Perl - where storable sometimes is the only option
 - and Python this module is a bridge.